Day 1: Arrival to Meiringen

 Energetic – moderately challenging: although there are some steep hikes there is transport by cable cars, chairlifts, train and buses planned into the route to shorten these.

-Please note that pricing is in Swiss Francs (CHF)
+Please note that pricing is per person in Swiss Francs (CHF)

 2019: Start any day 29 June to 15 September.